iSuneast/ComfyUI-WebhookNotifier/README.md

 - Automatically sends webhook notifications after generating images
 - Supports custom JSON data in notifications
-- Simple to use, just connect to any node output as a trigger (no restriction on data type)
+- Simple to use, just connect to an `IMAGE` output or `VHS_FILENAMES` output as a trigger (the actual data is ignored)

 ## Installation